If you enjoy reading or listening to new and classic books, you should be using the free digital services from your library.

 Most U.S. libraries have an enormous collection of books that you can check out online and read or listen to on your smart device.
 To make this work all you need is a library card, internet access, and a smart device – either a computer, tablet or phone.

 Most libraries have both e-books and audiobooks.
 An e-book is a “digital print” of a book that you can read on a Kindle device or on a PC, tablet or smartphone that has the Kindle app or Libby app installed.
 An audiobook is a narrated book that you can listen to on a PC, tablet, smartphone, or MP3 player.

 There are many different tools and technologies for reading or listening, which can make the process confusing.
 We’ll simplify it by focusing on one set of tools, the ones we use.
 Here are the steps we use to read and listen to free books from our library.

 Get a Library Card and the Libby app

 - First you need a library card from your local library.
 In normal times, you’d probably be required to visit your library in person to get a card.
-However, during the pandemic, many libraries have moved to online-only and so offer library cards via an online application.
-You can start by visiting: Find Your Library
+However, since the pandemic, some libraries offer library cards via an online application.
+You can start by visiting your local library’s website.

-- After you have a library card number, you also need to register for a free digital account on your library’s website.
+- After you have a library card, register for a free digital account on your library’s website.
 You’ll need your library card number and an email address.
 You can register from your phone, tablet or PC.

 Download Libby and Set Up Libby